Loknadhreddybandi/genai-log-classification/README.md

-# 🚀 Log Classification with Hybrid AI Approach
+# 🚀 System Log Classification using Hybrid AI and FastAPI (CS/ML Integrated System
 This project implements a hybrid log classification system, combining **traditional rule-based methods, machine learning, and Generative AI** for **accurate and scalable log analysis**.

 ---